Is the copyright holder the same as the author of a work?

 For provincial government works, Ontario is the only province that allows reproduction of her publications for personal or public non-commercial use without getting permission.
 Provinces & territories, with the exception of Manitoba, Nunavut & Quebec, allow reproduction of statutes, regulations and judicial decisions for educational purposes, but permission is still required for other publications.
 Check the copyright statement on the relevant government website to see if permission is required to copy what you need.

 What About U.S. State Government Publications?

-The Supreme Court of Canada was very clear in the CCH Canadian Ltd. v.
-Law Society of Upper Canada Judgment (2004) that libraries can act on behalf of their users for fair dealing for research or private study.
-Any copies made would have to meet the fair dealing criteria outlined on the Copyright Guide/Fair Dealing tab
+Libraries can act on behalf of their users for Fair Dealing for research or private study.
+Any copies made would have to meet the Fair Dealing criteria outlined on the Copyright Guide/Fair Dealing tab.

 Under Section 30.2 (4) and (5) of the Copyright Modernization Act: